shaypepper/portfolio-ta-2020/PORTFOLIO.md

 TKTKTKTK

 ## Potential harm to others
+Most people would not consent to their data being used to harm others.
+In getting consent, future potential harm is difficult to communicate.

-### Can your research be used to perpetuate and even heighten economic disparities between genders and races?
-Would
+### Can your research be used to perpetuate and even heighten inequality?
+ With the wealth of data researchers have at their disposal, it is easy to become ensnared in the thought that if you just have enough data and your analyze it just right, you will be able to solve the world's problems.

 From Weapons of Math Destruction, Conclusion:

 > The achievement gap, mass incarceration, and voter apathy are big, nationwide problems that no free market nor mathematical algorithm will fix.
 So the first step is to get a grip on our techno-utopia, that unbounded and unwarranted hope in what algorithms and technology can accomplish.
 Before asking them to do better, we have to admit they can’t do everything